bcoe/assertassert/README.md

 [![NPM version][npm-image]][npm-url]
 [![js-standard-style][standard-image]][standard-url]

-assertassert, for when you can't decide on a testing framework.
+assertassert, for when you can't decide on an assertion library.

 ## The API

-assertassert's API combines the cutting edge in JavaScript TDD, BDD, and TBD testing frameworks allowing you to use the best features from each:
+assertassert's API combines the cutting edge in JavaScript TDD, BDD, and TBD assertion libraries allowing you to use the best features from each:

 ### Code